-The proposed site was qualitatively investigated on the 9th September 1994, using two rapid subtidal survey techniques.
-All of the inshore boundary and randomly selected parts of the proposed spat catching area and adjacent coast between 1.5 to 12 metres depth were investigated using an Apollo scooter.
+The proposed site was qualitatively investigated on the 22 nd October 1994, using two rapid subtidal survey techniques.
+All of the inshore boundary and randomly selected parts of the proposed marine farm area and adjacent coast between 1.5 to 10 metres depth were investigated using an Apollo scooter.
 Results from this preliminary investigation were recorded on waterproof paper.
-Based on these findings a representative area was selected and a 150 m lead-lined transect line marked at 5 m intervals was installed perpendicular to the shore (Fig. 1).
-The transect site was considered representative of the substrata, habitats and flora and fauna found over the proposed farm during the scooter run.
+Based on these findings two representative area at either ends of the proposed farm areas were selected and a 100 m lead-lined transect line marked at 5 m intervals was installed perpendicular to the shore (Fig. 1).
+These transect sites were considered representative of the substrata, habitats and flora and fauna found over the proposed farm during the scooter run.

 Using SCUBA, depth, distance, substrate, habitat and associated conspicuous surface dwelling flora and fauna were recorded using waterproof paper, clipboard and a pencil.
-This process was terminated at a distance of 150 m from the low tide mark and at a depth of 12.5 metres.
-The abundance of macroinvertebrates, macroalgae and fish were estimated on a scale of 1 = uncommon, 2 = occasional, and 3 = common.
+This process was terminated at a distance of 100 m from the low tide mark and at a depths between 8 to 10 metres.
+The abundance of conspicuous macroinvertebrates, macroalgae and fish were estimated on a scale of 1 = uncommon, 2 = occasional, and 3 = common.